neftjs/neft/index.coffee.md

 // country property changed from Germany to US
 ```

-		signal.createLazy @::, 'changed'
+		signal.Emitter.createSignal @, 'changed'

 *Any* Dict::get(*String* key)
 -----------------------------

-Get a property value stored in the *Dict*.
+This method returns given *key* property value.

-Returns *undefined* only for unknown properties.
+It returns *undefined* only for not existed properties.

 ```
 var bunny = new Dict({